MJKWoolnough/errors/README.md

 The wrapped error can be accessed via the Unwrap method.

-A nil error will not be wrapped
+A nil error will not be wrapped.

 #### type Call